isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 ---------------------------------

-The purpose of the ``project_live_probe_tip_data.dgp`` example script is to demonstrate the spatial surface mapping capability of SpatialNDE2 by viewing the data recorded by a probe in the context of the location on a part or specimen where this data would origiate.
+The purpose of the ``project_live_probe_tip_data.dgp`` example script is to demonstrate the spatial surface mapping capability of SpatialNDE2 by viewing synthetic data recorded by a probe in the context of the location on a part or specimen where this data would originate.
 This module can be found in the test directory of the SpatialNDE2 source tree.
-The user can move the probe to some pose (rotation and translation) relative to the part/specimen that they would prefer, and ray tracing is used to track which section of the part/specimen that the probe is pointing at over each global revision.
-A ray points from the tip of the probe, and the location of the intersection of the ray with the surface of the specimen is where that probe data gets projected.
-Records of the data from the probe (placeholder eddy current impedance data) are created at that location in the parameterization space (2-dimensional surface map) of the 3D model of the part/specimen the probe is pointing at.
-The locations of the data in parameterization space are then used to put this data into a 3-dimensional context by rendering this data on the surface of the 3D part/specimen model, which allows for observation of live impedance data fused with previous impedance data recordings projected onto the model in a 3-dimensional context.
+The user can move the probe and see data project onto the part surface in real time.

 Step-by-step guide for usage: